 Subtle differences down to electrokinetic phenomena can skew even the most sophisticated new methodologies.

-There are those that argue that animal testing is merely to prove the validity of a hypothesis.
+There are those who argue that animal testing is merely to prove the validity of a hypothesis.

 Human trials are then used to validate the end product.
 But when there are better and more reliable options, such as human tissues and cell-based investigation, it seems redundant to continue subjecting animals to unreliable experiments.